shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 [no fly list][no-fly-list].

-In all these cases, the companies that you entrusted with your data must and will turn every information they have on you over to the government.
+In all these cases, the companies that you entrusted with your data must and will turn all information they have on you over to the government.
 And it is hard to condemn them.
-The law compels them to cooperate with law enforcement and if it doesn't [non-compliant executives face retaliation][qwest] nevertheless.
+The law compels them to cooperate with law enforcement and even where it doesn't, [non-compliant executives face retaliation][qwest] nevertheless.

-And the data requested by the various agencies are not always used to look for terrorists.
+The data requested by the various agencies are not always used to look for terrorists.
 Sometimes the people there just want to
 [stalk their ex-partners or love interests][loveint].